 Author: Dr Mark Duffill, Dermatologist, Hamilton, New Zealand, 2008.

-Dermatosis papulosa nigra describes the presence of multiple, small, 1-5 mm diameter, smooth, firm, black or dark brown papules on face and neck of black-skinned people.
+Dermatosis papulosa nigra describes the presence of multiple, small, 1–5 mm diameter, smooth, firm, black or dark brown papules on face and neck.

-Dermatosis papulosa nigra affects abour 35% of American blacks.
+Dermatosis papulosa nigra is common in people with skin of colour, with Fitzpatrick skin phototype 4, 5 or 6.
+It affects up to 35% of American blacks.
 There is a lower frequency in African Americans with a fairer complexion.
 Dermatosis papulosa nigra also occurs among dark-skinned Asians and Polynesians, but the exact frequency is unknown.
 Females are more frequently affected than males.

 The papules are symptomless but may be regarded as unsightly.

 No tests are needed as dermatosis papulosa nigra is diagnosed clinically.
 If there is any doubt a skin biopsy can be taken.
-Histology shows the appearance of a seborrhoeic keratosis with markedly increased pigmentation of the basal layer of the epidermis.
+Histology shows a seborrhoeic keratosis with markedly increased pigmentation of the basal layer of the epidermis.

 © 2018 DermNet New Zealand Trust.